Flame Cap 'Algorithm' Panel Kiln

 - Standard 'V panel' sides 1150x1150 with 4 x 30mm 90 degree folds

-- both end and side panels will use 25x25x2 square tube 'X reinforcement' using a laser stitch weld (or MIG/TIG) on same side as folds
+- both 'End panels' and 'V panels' will use 25x25x2 square tube 'X reinforcement' using a laser stitch weld (or MIG/TIG) on same side as folds

 - Could have a U shaped 'bolt on' handle central and on top of the top fold for moving a panel around.
 'Bolt on' handle can be removed for pallet logistics and is stronger than welds